 Welcome to the School of Physics & Astronomy

-We run one of the most popular undergraduate physics programmes in the country.
+We run a popular undergraduate physics programme.
 Our teaching has been rated 'excellent' and in the recent Research Excellence Framework (REF2014), in which the research quality of all UK higher education institutions has been assessed, we have been placed joint 3rd of all the Physics departments in the country.
-We pride ourselves on being a centre that is internationally recognised for the quality of our teaching and research and hope that you will enjoy learning a little more about us through this site.
+We pride ourselves on being a centre that is internationally recognised for the quality of teaching and research and hope that you will enjoy learning a little more about us through this site.

 UoN Physics YouTube channel

 Physics Foundation Programme - Have you decided you would like to study physics but don't think you have the right qualifications?
 Check out our Foundation Programme.